Chumash people: Spanish/Mexican era (1542–1846)

 The Chumash people moved from their villages to the Franciscan missions between 1772 and 1817.
 Mission San Luis Obispo, established in 1772, was the first mission in Chumash-speaking lands, as well as the northernmost of the five missions ever constructed in those lands.
 Next established, in 1782, was Mission San Buenaventura on the Pacific Coast near the mouth of the Santa Clara River.
 Mission Santa Barbara, also on the coast, and facing out to the Channel Islands, was established in 1786.

 Mission La Purisima Concepción was founded along the inland route from Santa Barbara north to San Luis Obispo in 1789.
 The final Franciscan mission to be constructed in native Chumash territory was Santa Ynez, founded in 1804 on the Santa Ynez River with a seed population of Chumash people from Missions La Purisima and Santa Barbara.
 To the southeast, Mission San Fernando, founded in 1798 in the land of Takic Shoshonean speakers, also took in large numbers of Chumash speakers from the middle Santa Clara River valley.
 While most of the Chumash people joined one mission or another between 1772 and 1806, a significant portion of the native inhabitants of the Channel Islands did not move to the mainland missions until 1816.
+The Chumash Revolt of 1824, which began at Mission Santa Inés, was "one of the largest and most successful revolts of Native American Catholic neophytes in the Spanish West" and is therefore a major instance of indigenous resistance to European colonization.

+Radiocarbon dating of artifacts on the southernmost of the Channel Islands, San Clemente Island, suggests that the Chumash people lived without significant contact from Spanish settlers and missionaries until the 1870’s.
+This island shows a clear lack of Spanish influence on its archaeology up until this point.
+Because of its remoteness, it was perhaps the last Chumash area to be colonized.

+Mexico achieved independence from Spain in 1821, but the mission system remained.
+Tribespeople continued to be relocated to missions, often forcibly, and many fled into the interior to avoid virtual enslavement in the mission system.
+The Mexican Secularization Act of 1833 seized control of the missions, and tribespeople still living at the missions were freed by 1840.
+Many, however, continued highly exploitative work on the large privately owned ranches created from the former mission-controlled lands.